Confined run and tumble particles with non-Markovian tumbling statistics: Introduction

 The nonequilibrium nature of active matter makes its analytical study very challenging.
 Some relatively simple models admit exact solutions.
 One example is the run-and-tumble particle (RTP), which, in the absence of external forces, moves at a constant speed but changes its orientation at a constant rate.
 In one dimension, the RTP model is exactly solvable with \cite{Kardar2015, Dhar_2019} or without \cite{wei02,HV_2010,ODA_1988,MADB_2012,MalakarEtAl18,EM_2018,Dhar_2019,SBS20, Dean21} an external potential, and in some special cases, these results may be extended to higher dimensions \cite{SLMS22RTP, ABP2018, Malakar20, SBS20, CO21, Frydel22}.
 In some less simple settings, active systems are amenable to a perturbative treatment in various regimes \cite{MB20, SmithFarago22, SBS21, Smith2023}.
 However, in many cases one must resort to numerical methods.
 The challenge posed by active systems becomes especially pronounced when studying large deviations (i.e., rare events), which often cannot be studied by brute-force Langevin dynamics simulations.
-Large-deviations have become a major theme of ongoing interest in statistical mechanics \cite{DZ, Hollander, Majumdar2007, hugo2009, Derrida11, MajumdarSchehr2017, Touchette2018}, because they are often very strongly affected by the activity of the system, while the effects on the typical-fluctuations may be weaker.
+Large-deviations have become a major theme of ongoing interest in statistical mechanics \cite{DZ, Hollander, Majumdar2007, hugo2009, Derrida11, MajumdarSchehr2017, Touchette2018}, and in particular, large deviations in active systems are important because they are often very strongly affected by the activity of the system, while the effects on the typical fluctuations may be weaker.

 In a vast majority of previous works, the stochastic dynamics of active particles that were studied were assumed to be Markovian.
 By this we mean that the particle's instantaneous position and internal state (e.g., for an RTP the internal state is its orientation) contain sufficient information to predict the statistics of its future dynamics, and it is not necessary to know the full history of the particle's dynamics (see footnote~\cite{footnote1}).
 Markovian dynamics are ``memory-free'', and the Markovian assumption facilitates the analysis considerably, but it also restricts the class of models that may be analyzed.
-It is also not so obvious if this assumption indeed holds for realistic systems, such as living cells, for which one may reasonably expect that some effects of memory are present.
+It is also not so obvious if this assumption indeed holds for realistic systems, such as living cells, for which one may reasonably expect that some effects of memory are present, see Ref.~\cite{Detcheverry17} and references therein.